 Napa Valley makes for a peaceful getaway. (©Trinette Reed/Blend Images/Corbis)

 In the past 50 years, Napa has ascended from relative obscurity to international fame.
 Although known foremost for its world-class wine and food, lately the valley has become a sought-after destination for those seeking holistic wellbeing.
-It seems travelers have finally discovered that in addition to viticulture, the sunshine, fresh air and storybook landscape also lend the region to alfresco yoga, long walks and detox retreats.
-Today, the area's activities make the region ideal for getaways devoted to fitness, health and Zen.
+It seems travelers have finally discovered that in addition to viticulture, the sunshine, fresh air and storybook landscape lend the region to alfresco yoga, long walks and detox retreats.
+Here are a few ideas for planning a wine country getaway devoted to fitness, health and Zen.

 Yoga and Fitness